YohanPipereau/sysrepo-gnxi/README.md

 ## Why do I need grpc 1.18.0 ?

 This server compiles with grpc 1.12.0 but as reported here https://github.com/grpc/grpc/pull/17500 , if we want to use TLS for authentication and no root certificate is specified on server side, there will be no checking of client certificate .
 Thus, anyone could access the server without authenticating.

+## Why linking statically grpc++ and protobuf by default ?

+Because grpc++ is not packaged on Centos and Ubuntu/Debian, and it takes a long time to compile it.